kindtek/devels-playground/README.md

 ### `rm -rf --no-preserve-root /`

-### Once you get an image installed, try destroying your environment just for fun by running the script above (...even on the root directory!!!).
+### Have you ever wondered what would happen if you deleted your root filesystem?
+Have you ever wondered if the root user can change its own id?
+What happens if a root user makes a file unreadable, unwritable, and unexecutable?
+You can fafo all you want here.
 Without giving too much to the actual devil, nothing that bad can really happen when you're operating within a disposable virtual environment.
 The added safeguards will allow you to focus on more important development work because you can reset your Linux OS with one click if you really need to

 ---